Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Large-Scale Numerical Experiments

 \subsection{Comparing Global Search Abilities}

-For minimizing the \textit{ackley} function, it seems to be looking for a needle in the haystack.
+For minimizing the \textit{ackley} function, it seems to be looking for ``a needle in the haystack".
 However, there is a global landscape structure to be available, which can be used to accelerate the global convergence rate of the optimizer (if well-utilized).
-We find that many large-scale variants of CMA-ES utilize this property, even given a small population setting.
-Our DLMCMA can approximate this global structure well and therefore it obtains the best convergence rate after bypassing all (shallow) local optima (Fig.~\ref{fig:multimodal_1_ackley_es} and \ref{fig:multimodal_2_ackley_others}).
+We find that many large-scale variants of CMA-ES utilize this property, even under a small population setting.
+Our DLMCMA can also approximate this global structure well, therefore achieving the best convergence rate after bypassing all (shallow) local optima (Fig.~\ref{fig:median_multimodal_1} and \ref{fig:median_multimodal_2}).

 On the classic \textit{rastrigin} function, there exist a large number of relatively deep local minima, which can hinder the optimization process.
 To escape from these local optima, the simple yet efficient restart \cite{10.1007/978-3-540-30217-9_29} strategy from CMA-ES will increase the number of offspring after each restart.
-Clearly, our DLMCMA obtains much better results among all optimizers, with the help of multiple restarts (Fig.~\ref{fig:multimodal_1_rastrigin_es} and \ref{fig:multimodal_2_rastrigin_others}).
+Clearly, our DLMCMA obtains much better results among all optimizers, with the help of multiple restarts (Fig.~\ref{fig:median_multimodal_1} and \ref{fig:median_multimodal_2}).

-Our proposed DLMCMA obtains the second ranking only after UMDA \cite{larranaga2001estimation} on the \textit{michalewicz} function (Fig.~\ref{fig:multimodal_1_michalewicz_es} and \ref{fig:multimodal_2_michalewicz_others}), which seems to have a relatively weak global structure.
-The default population size of UMDA is relatively large (200) while that of each (local) LM-CMA used in our DLMCMA is very small (19) by default.
+Our proposed DLMCMA obtains the second ranking only after UMDA \cite{larranaga2001estimation} on the \textit{michalewicz} function (Fig.~\ref{fig:median_multimodal_1} and \ref{fig:median_multimodal_2}), which seems to have a relatively weak global structure.
+The default population size of UMDA is relatively large (200) while that of each (local) LM-CMA used in our DLMCMA is small by default.
 Despite this difference, our DLMCMA still can drive the parallel evolution process over structured populations to approach the best after 3 hours.